 Harnessing AI for event planning and management, and learning to understand the results, is another big change for event professionals, and isn’t something we’ll learn overnight.

 Investing time into learning to use these new technologies can seem like a risk but we’ve been here before, and learnt to adapt to virtual and hybrid tech, and made our events stronger because of it.
-There were companies who resisted the internet for years - now it’s the single greatest tool for efficiency that’s ever been developed!
+Some companies resisted the internet for years - now it’s the single greatest tool for efficiency that’s ever been developed!

 Will events become robot-controlled?